krmckone/SICP-Racket/README.md

 # SICP-Racket
-Structure and interpretaion of computer programs exercises
+Structure and interpretation of computer programs exercises